Have you heard? We wrote a book!

 —Stephen Schwartz, Tony Award–nominated composer for Wicked

-—Patrick Goodwin, Broadway casting director
+—Patrick Goodwin, CSA, Broadway casting director